 A mixture of clays from last year, some unprocessed, provides good material for experimenting with different throwing techniques and getting used to dealing with clay that is a unpredictable in consistency and contains many impurities, such as stones and organic material.

-Related journal post: A medieval potter's wheel
+Related journal entry: A medieval potter's wheel

 A cooking pot on the wheel (complete with medieval wobble!)